 Help us create a debt jubilee!

 We hope to use this money to cancel the debt incurred by those with No Recourse to Public Funds (NRPF), in order to then write it off.
-Normally, when a debt like a loan or a credit card is classified as ‘bad’ debt (i.e. unlikely to be repaid) it can be paid off at a much lower price than the stated value.
+Normally, when a debt like a loan or a credit card is classified as ‘bad’ debt (i.e. unlikely to be repaid) by a lender it can be bought at a much lower price than the stated value.
 Our research shows that many NHS trusts struggle to make back more than 20% of the charges they send out.
 Our argument is that it would be better for them and the patients that are charged, if their debt could be cancelled.

 The two debts we are looking to cancel are medical debt - where people have been charged for accessing NHS services in England - and accommodation debt - where people have had to pay for stays in hostels and B+Bs whilst they wait for decisions from the Home Office and other agencies in Scotland.

 In this first wave of fundraising, we are offering two sets of beautifully designed Christmas cards (below) in return for your donations.
 For larger orders, contact us at [email protected]

 We believe radical generosity and grace are at the heart of the Christian faith – an essential part of following in the footsteps of Jesus.
 An expression of this radical generosity and grace is the principle of Jubilee – the forgiveness of debts.